Indraprastha Institute of Information Technology, Delhi: Admission

-The B.Tech. admissions to various programs of IIIT-D are done through Joint Admission Counselling Delhi (JAC Delhi) together with Indira Gandhi Delhi Technological University for Women, Delhi Technological University, Netaji Subhash University of Technology and Delhi Skill and Entrepreneurship University on the basis of JEE Main rank.
+The B.Tech. admissions to various programs of IIIT-D are done through Joint Admission Committee, Delhi (JAC Delhi) together with Indira Gandhi Delhi Technological University for Women, Delhi Technological University, Netaji Subhash University of Technology and Delhi Skill and Entrepreneurship University on the basis of JEE Main rank.

 B.Tech. admission to Computer Science and Design (CSD) program can also be done through IIIT-D's direct admission process using UCEED rank.
 Some seats of the CSD program are reserved for direct admission process using the UCEED rank as of 2021.

 B.Tech. admission to Computer Science and Social Sciences (CSSS) program can also be done on the basis of class XII marks (with Mathematics being a mandatory subject in class XII).
 Some seats of the CSSS program are reserved for direct admission using this process as of 2021.

+For candidates applying through JAC Delhi or the Class XII marks route for CSSS, IIIT-Delhi employs a bonus points system that awards up to two additional points to a candidate's final evaluation score.
+These points recognize special achievements and are awarded in categories such as national and international Olympiads, competitive programming contests, national science and talent scholarships (including NTSE, INSPIRE, IGNITE, and IRIS), sports, chess, and cultural activities.
+Additionally, a specific bonus point incentive is provided for female candidates based on exceptional Class XII board marks.
+Candidates seeking direct admission to the CSD program using their UCEED rank are not eligible for these bonus points.

 Candidates availing direct admission to the CSD & CSSS programs must be from NCT of Delhi.

 Rankings

 Internationally, IIIT-Delhi was ranked 351–400 in Asia on the QS World University Rankings of 2023.
 It was ranked 601–800 in the world by the Times Higher Education World University Rankings of 2023, 177 in Asia in 2022 and 188 among emerging economies.

-In India, IIIT-Delhi was ranked 85 among engineering institutes by National Institutional Ranking Framework (NIRF) in 2023.
+In India, IIIT-Delhi was ranked 63 among engineering institutes by National Institutional Ranking Framework (NIRF) in 2025.

-IIITD was ranked 14th among engineering institutions in India in 2020 by India Today.
+IIITD was ranked 15th among engineering institutions in India in 2024 by India Today.